 (a) The Council shall have the power to investigate and review, through a review panel, the facts and circumstances of all deaths and near deaths that occur in Delaware as a result of domestic violence.
 "Near death" means a victim in serious or critical condition as certified by a physician.
 This review shall include both homicides and suicides resulting from domestic violence.
-The Office of the Chief Medical Examiner shall submit to the Council a monthly report within 30 days of the last day of the previous month, of all the homicides and suicides that occurred in Delaware.
+The Division of Forensic Science shall submit to the Council a monthly report within 30 days of the last day of the previous month, of all the homicides and suicides that occurred in Delaware.
 Reviews may also include cases where the victim suffered a substantial risk of serious physical injury or death.
 The review of deaths or near deaths involving criminal investigations will be delayed for at least 6 months, and will under no circumstances begin until authorized by the Attorney General's office.
 Any case involving the death of a minor (any child under the age of 18) related to domestic violence will be reviewed jointly by the appropriate regional panel of the Child Death, Near Death and Stillborn Commission and the domestic violence fatal incident review panel.
 The death of a minor will only be reviewed by the domestic violence fatal incident review panel where the minor's parents or guardians were involved in an abusive relationship and the minor's death is directly related to that abuse.

 (b) There shall be a Fatal Incident Review Team that will be co-chaired by 3 members of the Coordinating Council to be elected by the Council.
 In addition to the co-chairs, the Review Team shall consist of 7 other core members: the Attorney General or the Attorney General's designee, the Director of the Division of Family Services or the Director's designee, a victim advocate appointed by the Council, the Chief Judge of the Family Court or the Chief Judge's designee, the Chief Magistrate of the Justice of the Peace Courts or the Chief Magistrate's designee, the Director of the Division of Substance Abuse and Mental Health, or the Director's designee and a law-enforcement officer to be appointed by the Delaware Chiefs of Police Council.
 All members of the Review Team, plus other individuals invited to participate, shall be considered part of the review panel for a particular case or incident.
 The Review Team shall invite other law-enforcement personnel to serve and participate as full members of a review panel in any case in which a law-enforcement agency has investigated the death or near death under review or any prior domestic violence incident involving the decedent or near death victim.
 The Review Team may also invite other relevant persons to serve on an ad-hoc basis and participate as full members of the review panel for a particular review.
 Such persons may include, but are not limited to, individuals with particular expertise that would be helpful to the review panel, representatives from those organizations or agencies that had contact with or provided services to the individual prior to that individual's own death or near death, that individual's abusive partner or family member and/or the alleged perpetrator of the death or near death.